Trump slams Newsom after California governor proposes federal film tax credit to "Make America Film Again"

 "I just got him a lot of water.
 I sent in people to open up that water, because he refused to do it," Mr. Trump said.
 "If they would have had that water and if they would have done what I said to do, they wouldn't have had the fires in Los Angeles, those fires would have been put out very quickly,"

-The president visited Los Angeles in late-January, weeks after two massive fires devastated opposite ends of Los Angeles County.
+The president visited Los Angeles in late-January with the first lady, weeks after two massive fires devastated opposite ends of Los Angeles County.
+He was greeted by Newsom when he landed at the airport.

 "I don't think you can realize how rough it is, how devastating is until you see it," Mr. Trump said at the time.
 "I mean, I saw a lot of bad things on television, but the extent of it, the side of it, we flew over it in a helicopter.
 We flew to a few of the areas, and it is devastation."